danielstoller/3D-Color-Match-Game/README.md

 - CarbonAeronautics: [Part-XV-1DKalmanFilter](https://github.com/CarbonAeronautics/Part-XV-1DKalmanFilter)
 - MA-Lugo: [PyIMU_3Dvisualizer](https://github.com/MA-Lugo/PyIMU_3Dvisualizer)

-Make sure to check out the respective GitHub repositories for these projects and show your support to the original authors.
+Make sure to check out their respective GitHub repositories for these projects and show your support to the original authors.

 Enjoy the game!